olpa/ailets/docs/technical-thoughts.md

 int n_of_streams(const char *param_name);
 ```

-Actors get input through named parameters, each named parameters is an array of streams.
-The function returns the number of them.
+Return the number of input streams associated with a given parameter.

-The `param_name` can be `NULL`, it means the default input parameter.
+-  If `param_name` is `NULL`, the function assumes the default input parameter.

-Return `-1` and set `errno` if the parameter name is unknown.
+-  If the parameter name is unknown, the function returns -1 and sets `errno` to indicate the error.

-The number of input streams may change dynamically.
+The number of input streams associated with a parameter may change dynamically during program execution.

 *open*